anml-dev/Deep-Learning-Logistic-Regression/README.md

-# Deep-Learning-Logistic-Regression in Python 3.7
+# Deep Learning Logistic Regression in Python 3.7

 The code builds an image-recognition algorithm that can classify pictures as cat or non-cat with about 70% accuracy.
 The model is simple, it mimics a neural network of 1 layer, and it easily overfits the training data.
 No regularization is provided in this solution.
 The hyperparameters have values, as it is given below: